|

 Demand Category Insights

-The tire market in the Philippines is segmented by demand category into
+The tire market in the Philippines is segmented by demand

-those that come pre-installed on vehicles by manufacturers.
-These tires are
+tires are those that come pre-installed on vehicles by manufacturers.
+These

-vehicle's design.
+the vehicle's design.
 For vehicle manufacturers, selecting the right tire is

 crucial, as it directly impacts the vehicle's performance and consumer